 You could charge minimum wage per hour.
 I wrote an article on how to start a cleaning business here.

 To make some extra money, you should consider selling your old video games to places like Gamestop, resell old clothes to Plato’s Closet, or local consignment shops.

 See how this kid makes $10,000 per MONTH selling sneakers.

-Do you enjoy taking pictures?
-Then you should get paid for it.
-As a kid, you may not get the trust you deserve to get high paying gigs like weddings, senior pictures, etc. but you can be the main photographers assistant, and you can learn a great deal.
+Do you enjoy taking pictures, then you should get paid for it.
+As a kid, you may not get the trust you deserve to get high paying gigs like weddings and senior pictures, but you can be the main photographers’ assistant, and you can learn a great deal.

-My sister recently purchased the Canon EOS Rebel T6i Body, and she takes AMAZING pictures (she literally has NO experience at ALL), and she also purchased the Canon EF 50mm f/1.8 STM Lens which is a KEY component of taking quality photos.
+My sister recently purchased the Canon EOS Rebel T6i Body, and she takes AMAZING pictures (she literally has NO experience at ALL).
+She also purchased the Canon EF 50mm f/1.8 STM Lens which is a KEY component of taking quality photos.
 It is an investment that can pay off significantly.

-I normally would never recommend this as a real way to make good money, but after seeing how this brother and sister sold millions of their jewelry line, it made me a believer.
-You can see their story here and check out this teen who made $100,000 making jewelry.
+I normally would never recommend this as a real way to make good money, but after seeing how this brother and sister sold millions off their jewelry line, it made me a believer.
+You can see their story of how they sold jewelry here and check out this teen who made $100,000 making jewelry.

 You can go to your local hobby stores for materials and sell on Etsy, at School, Craft shows, etc.